sebdah/dynamic-dynamodb/README.md

 Required privileges
 -------------------

-If you want to set up a separate AIM user for Dynamic DynamoDB, then you need to grant the user the following privileges:
+If you want to set up a separate IAM user for Dynamic DynamoDB, then you need to grant the user the following privileges:

-* cloudwatch:GetMetricStatistics
+* `cloudwatch:GetMetricStatistics`
-* dynamodb:DescribeTable
+* `dynamodb:DescribeTable`
-* dynamodb:ListTables
+* `dynamodb:ListTables`
-* dynamodb:UpdateTable
+* `dynamodb:UpdateTable`

 Reporting bugs
 --------------